onitake/canhat/README.md

     ip link set can0 up type can bitrate 1000000

 This configures a line speed of 1MHz.
-You probably shouldn't go too high, but lower speeds will work fine too.
+Commonly supported rates are 125kHz or 1MHz.
+Choose according to your other CAN components and wiring quality.

 ## Links